vimc/orderly2/README.md

 * this needs to be done out-of-tree as to avoid accidental modification
 * things like DB connections, secrets, environment vars might have changed and will be hard to replicate
 * we might want to allow refreshing of _some_ inputs (e.g., same everything but update this one dependency please)
+* We might want to rerun locally or in the original place
+* Rerunning might be exploratory (let me recreate the computational environment and poke about) or it might result in a report that would be persistant

 ### Flexible dependencies and artefacts